Once you've installed and set up EndNote, you can start building your Library. The main ways of adding references to your Library are:

 Allows you to mark items and export them into your EndNote library.

-Please note, not all databases or platforms/websites will have an export option for Endnote.
+*Please note, not all databases or platforms/websites will have an export option for EndNote.

-Check for citation or share options.
+Check for export, citation or share options.

-In some cases, a 'direct export' option may not be available.
+In some cases, a direct export option may not be available.
 Instead, you'll need to save your references to a file, then use an import filter to import the file's contents into your EndNote library.

-When using Google Scholar, users may decide to trace resources back to the Library Collection using the ‘Fulltext at UniSA’ link.
+When using Google Scholar, users may decide to trace resources back to the Library Collection using the Fulltext at UniSA link.

-NOTE: The filter will only need to be selected when accessing the citation in this way and not if the user has searched directly for the same resource in the Library Collection.
+*The filter will only need to be selected when accessing the citation in this way and not if the user has searched directly for the same resource in the Library Collection.

 If the filter you require is not supplied with EndNote, search for it here:

-NOTE: PDFs are stored in the .data file associated with your EndNote library.
+Note: PDFs are stored in the .data file associated with your EndNote library.

 Three ways to import references from PDFs: